 Make an impact on national emergency communications planning!

 CISA is seeking feedback on proposed updates to the NECP—the Nation’s strategic plan to improve emergency communications.
 Informed by last year’s SAFECOM Nationwide Survey, the NECP provides guidance to those that plan for, coordinate, invest in, and use communications to support response and recovery operations.
 This includes traditional emergency responder disciplines (e.g., law enforcement, fire, emergency medical services, dispatch) and other entities that share information during emergencies, such as medical facilities, utilities, nongovernmental organizations, as well as the media and private citizens.

 To prepare stakeholders for a rapidly evolving emergency communications landscape, CISA is leading a national effort to update the NECP (last published in 2014).
 Proposed updates reflect the expanding ecosystem of people, technologies, and functions involved in supporting emergency communications to aid public safety entities with addressing today's challenges while also planning for future advancements.

 We appreciate your assistance and contributions in updating the NECP.
 If you have any questions, please direct them to OECNECP@hq.dhs.gov.

-The 2014 NECP sets forth five strategic goals based on the SAFECOM Interoperability Continuum that provide continuity with the 2008 NECP.
+The first update to the NECP was released in 2014.
+The 2014 update to the NECP sets forth five strategic goals based on the SAFECOM Interoperability Continuum that provide continuity with the initial NECP published in 2008.
 Collectively, the NECP goals aim to enhance emergency communications capabilities at all levels of government and across disciplines in coordination with the private sector, non-governmental organizations, and communities across the nation:

 - Goal 1 - Governance and Leadership: Enhance decision-making, coordination, and planning for emergency communications through strong governance structures and leadership.